sufali10/sufali10/README.md

 - **Project Euler Solutions**: Documenting and solving problems from Project Euler.
 - **Complex Systems Modelling**: Research and projects related to my MSc studies.

+### Contact
-How to reach me: sufyanali98@outlook.com
+Feel free to reach me via email at: sufyanali98@outlook.com
 <!---
 sufali10/sufali10 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.